+This article is written by Anne Monsour.
+She has a PhD in history from the University of Queensland.
+View her full bio after the article.
+The article was first featured on our website in May 2015.
 This article is the second in a three part series.
 Read the first installment: Uninvited and unwelcome: a brief introduction to early Lebanese migration to Australia.

 Perhaps because I had accepted the stereotype of the early Lebanese immigrant as a poor illiterate peasant, or perhaps because of a deliberate silence on the part of the immigrants, I was surprised to find in the documentary sources the early immigrant “voice”, sometimes assertive, often frustrated, at times desperate, but always advocating for equal rights.
 When people from Syria/Lebanon arrived in the Australian colonies in increasing numbers in the early 1890s, they were immediately described as non-white, identified as non-European, and characterized as undesirable immigrants.
 Through legislative discrimination, the white Australia policy aimed to cement Australia’s character as a white, Christian society.
 Classified as Asian, Lebanese faced exclusion from certain industries and occupations; denial of the right to vote or stand for parliament; exclusion from citizenship, restrictions on their ability to hold leases and own property; and disqualification from social services such as the invalid and old-age pensions .
 Denied the rights readily granted Europeans, they were forced to position themselves within existing racial categories, and from the 1890s lobbied for equal status on the basis that they were white, European and Christian.